FrodeRanders/scylladb-demo/README.md

 First we need to determine a suitable configuration file template for our setup.
 We want to do this since we need to modify the configuration of at least one ScyllaDB instance (in order to authenticate for keyspace creation) and possibly for all ScyllaDB instances.

-You could start by retrieving a template from [GitHub](https://github.com/scylladb/scylla/blob/master/conf/scylla.yaml), but it may differ from the one bundled with the ScyllaDB image (which in fact it does!)
+You could start by retrieving a template from [GitHub](https://github.com/scylladb/scylla/blob/master/conf/scylla.yaml), but it may differ from the one bundled with the Scylla image (which in fact it does!)
 The best is to pick the one bundled with the image as a template.

 If you want to pull a template from GitHub, do something like this: